frxSai/Riot-API-Req/README.md

-Simple Php and python to show offers store in web
+Simple php and python to show offers store in web